UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_09.md

 We need to be careful though.

 A numpy array with shape (9,) is 1 dimensional where as (1, 9) is 2
-dimensional which is what `kneighbors()` needs as an imput.
+dimensional which is what `kneighbors()` needs as an input.

-Now we can see that the top 5 most similar pokemon are 364,361,590 and 97 with their respective distances of 45.83, 81.88, 82.70 84.91, and 85.08.
+Now we can see the top 5 most similar pokemon.

 ---